errantmind/faf-dns-proxy/README.md

 * You want something that 'just works' optimally out-of-the-box, with the default configuration, and you don't feel like configuring `systemd-resolved`, `unbound`, etc
 * Perhaps you have noticed occasional, mysterious delays that add 2-10 seconds to some page loads when using some other resolvers with DoT / DoH

+## Features

+* 'Shotgun' DNS queries to multiple upstream resolvers by default.
+The first reply wins
+* Caching of DNS answers (using the TTL on the answer)
+* TLS Session caching (to avoid a full handshake when (re)connecting to upstream resolvers)
+* Event driven, asynchronous design.
+Avoids the extra latency of synchronous networking wherever possible
+* Designed to minimize the most latency intensive part of encrypted DNS: (re)connecting to upstream DNS resolvers.
+Instead of using a generic connection pool, FaF uses an event-activated thread for each upstream resolver, to ensure back-to-back requests reuse an existing connection upstream.
+This is important as most upstream resolvers unilaterally terminate connections after being idle for ~10 seconds, so we want to minimize reconnects by keeping established connections alive as long as possible

 ## How Does This Work?